bobbyy16/DevConnector/README.md

 # DevConnector
-Its a simple front end app which connects developers.
+Its a simple front end app which connects developers visit https://abhishek-devconnector.netlify.app

-visit https://abhishek-devconnector.netlify.app